keithalewis/math/sum.md

 out by [@HarKre1979] is impossible to carry out.
 According to the B-S/M theory the value of a barrier option that knocks in the $n$-th time the barrier is hit is the same for all $n>0$.
-If Brownian motion hits $a$ at time $\tau$ then it hits $a$ infinitely often in the interval $[\tau, \tau + \epsilon]$ for any $\epsilon > 0$.
+If Brownian motion hits level $a$ at time $\tau$ then it hits $a$ infinitely often in the interval $[\tau, \tau + \epsilon]$ for any $\epsilon > 0$.
 See [@KarShr1991] Section 3.2.

 A derivative instrument is a contract.
-The seller is obligated to to satisfy cash flows specified in the contract the buyer agrees to.
+The seller is obligated to to satisfy cash flows specified in the (cash settled) contract the buyer agrees to.
-The fundamental problem every sell side trader faces the first day on the job is when and how many market instruments to buy in order to manage risk.
+The fundamental problem every trader faces the first day on the job is when and how many market instruments to buy in order to manage risk.

 This note provides a simple universal model that provides